Ancient History / Mauryan Era

 Chandragupta Maurya defeated Seleucus Nicator which resulted in matrimonial and diplomatic relations between the two kingdoms.

 Daughter of Seleucus Nicator was given in marriage to Chandragupta Maurya.
 Megasthenes was the ambassador of Seleucus Nicator

 and came to India as part of diplomatic relationship with Mauryan empire.
 Chandragupta Maurya was a follower of Jainisim.

 He succeeded Chandragupta Maurya, who was the father of Bindusara.
 Bindusara received Greek ambassador, Deimachus from

 Seleucid empire.
 Deimachus was sent by Antiochus I (who was the son of Seleucus).
 In Greek records, Bindusara is named as Amitrochates because

 he got a title Amitraghata.
 The meaning of Amitraghata is 'Slayer of enemies'.
 Bindusara followed Ajivika religion.

 Ashoka The Great (268 BC to 232 BC)

-- During his reign, a war with Kalinga was fought in 8th Regnal year (8th year after coronation).
-It was mentioned in the 13th Major Rock Edict
+- During his reign, Kalinga war was fought in the 8th Regnal year (8th year after coronation i.e. around 261 BC).
+13th Major Rock Edict talks

-- Successors of Ashoka were Dasaratha (grandson of Ashoka), Samprati, Shalishuka, Devavarman, Shatadhanvan and Brihadratha.
+- The rulers of Mauryan dynasty after Ashoka were Dasaratha (grandson of Ashoka), Samprati, Shalishuka, Devavarman, Shatadhanvan and Brihadratha.
 Pushyamitra